Mohammad-Az/ParkingLot1/README.md

 # ParkingLot

-## Project Detailing & Use Casesva API :
+## Project Detailing & Use Cases API :

 A toll parking contains multiple parking slots of different types : the standard parking slots for sedan cars.